rackerlabs/technical-blog/_posts/2020-05-28-using-wvd-and-fslogix-part2.md

    at [https://rdweb.wvd.microsoft.com](https://rdweb.wvd.microsoft.com).

-2.	**WVD control plane**: The WVD control plane uses Microsoft Identity Provider in AAD, allowing it to make use of advanced conditional access configurations.
-   The access token granted at this level only allows access through the WVD gateway and does not yet authenticate to the local domain.
+2.	**WVD control plane**: The WVD control plane uses Microsoft Identity Provider in Azure Active Directory (AAD), allowing it to make use of advanced conditional access configurations.
+The access token granted at this level allows access only through the WVD gateway and does not yet authenticate to the local domain.

 3.	**WVD session host**: The WVD agents running on the session hosts maintain a reverse-connect connection to the control plane.
 Using reverse-connect means